Valais Blacknose Breed Standards

 - Mobile with ease

-- Fleece in lambs is soft to touch but becomes coarser as the sheep matures (The Swiss grade approximately equates to 28-38 microns depending on age and gender.
-Fiber diameter generally finest in lambs and coarsest in adult males
+- Fleece in lambs is soft to the touch but becomes coarser as the sheep matures (The Swiss grade approximately equates to 28-38 microns depending on age and gender.
+Fiber diameter is generally finest in lambs and coarsest in adult males.

-- Fleece is uniformly white and balanced over the whole body
+- Fleece is uniformly white and evenly distributed across the whole body.

-- Wool on legs is thick and full
+- Wool on legs is thick and full.
+Boot wool should be close to the ground.

-- Wool on head is natural and long
+- Wool on the head is natural and long.

 Castration Criteria & Reason for Excluding Rams During Grading